wa-lang/wa/README.md

 </div>

-Wa-lang is a general-purpose programming language designed for for WebAssembly.
+Wa (Chinese name "凹", which pronounced "Wa") is a general-purpose programming language designed for for WebAssembly.
 The goal is to provide a simple, reliable, easy-to-use, statically typed language for high-performance web applications.
 The code generator and runtime are fully independently developed (not dependent on external projects such as LLVM).
-Currently, Wa-lang is in the engineering trial stage.
+Currently, Wa is in the engineering trial stage.

 ![](docs/images/wa-chan/wa-chan-front-small-logo-animate1.svg)